How to Do Scenario Analysis: Step-By-Step Guide

 - What does our base scenario look like?

 - What do we need to do to make our upside scenario happen, and how will it impact our business?

 - If our downside scenario happens, how will our business sustain?

-A lot of founders and analysts do scenario analysis in Excel, but thanks to tools like Finmark, you can use software to create and analyze scenarios quicker.
+A lot of founders and analysts do scenario analysis in Excel, but thanks to tools like Finmark from BILL, you can use software to create and analyze scenarios quicker.
 We’ll dive into how to do this in a bit.

 Sensitivity Analysis vs. Scenario Analysis

 One thing to note, scenario analysis is not the same as sensitivity analysis!